Skip to contents

 2=recruit individuals into fixed number of clusters

-3=recruit both clusters and individuals
+3=recruit at both cluster and individual levels

 delta